l-mds/demo-from-excel-to-duckdb/README.md

 A simple example to show how to stop abusing Excel and steer towards suitable data tools.

+Over time it will implement more and more features of the [roadmap](https://github.com/l-mds/roadmap#batch).

 ## development infrastructure (local setup)